HemaDeviU/witness-analytics/README.md

 ## Features

-### 1. NFT Analysis
+### 1. Starknet.ID NFT Analysis
-- **Objective**: Track top NFTs with indicators to identify money-laundering activities.
+- **Objective**: Track Starknet.ID NFT with indicators to identify abnormal activities.
 - **Description**: High transaction counts bilaterally between a group of addresses to inflate prices is a notorious problem with NFTs.
 Witness tracks these activities and flags the involved addresses as 'flagged addresses' to caution users when engaging with those NFTs.
-For demonstration purposes, one of the top NFTs is tracked here.
+For demonstration purposes, Starknet.ID Collection is tracked here as it is one the most popular NFTs.
   <details>
   <summary>Latest NFT analysis on a popular NFT</summary>